-Trump declares U.S.-Mexico border emergency, Democrats object
+Trump declares U.S.-Mexico emergency for border wall

 “The president’s actions clearly violate the Congress’s exclusive power of the purse, which our Founders enshrined in the Constitution,” they said in a statement.
 “The Congress will defend our constitutional authorities in the Congress, in the courts, and in the public, using every remedy available.”

 New York state’s attorney general, Letitia James, said her office would also challenge Trump in court.
+California’s governor, Gavin Newsom, also pledged to file suit.

 “We won’t stand for this abuse of power & will fight back with every legal tool at our disposal,” James wrote on Twitter.